 Are You a Young Investor?
 Get More Aggressive

-Is Your Portfolio Down More Than 50% in 2022?
+Is Your Portfolio Down More Than 50% This Year?
 Consider Reevaluating Your Risk

 Do You Still Have a Traditional 60/40 Portfolio?
 Look At Modernizing It